translate/amagama/README.rst

 * keep track of file's mtime to avoid expensive reparses
 * use memcached to cache results
 * use more permanent caching of levenshtein distances?
-* use postgres built in levenshtein functions?
+* use postgres' built-in Levenshtein functions?
-* integrate with Pootle
 * document API